 Paris - Georgetown is a very small town located in the state of Idaho.
 With a population of 2,962 people and just one neighborhood, Paris - Georgetown is the 64th largest community in Idaho.

-When you are in Paris - Georgetown, you'll notice that it is more blue-collar than most other communities in America.
-35.11% of Paris - Georgetown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Paris - Georgetown is a blue-collar town, with 35.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Paris - Georgetown is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Paris - Georgetown who work in management occupations (10.43%), sales jobs (9.32%), and office and administrative support (7.64%).

 Paris - Georgetown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Paris - Georgetown is somewhat higher than in the average US city of 21.84%: 25.56% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Paris - Georgetown who are college-educated is somewhat higher than the average US community of 21.84%: 25.56% of adults in Paris - Georgetown have at least a bachelor's degree.

 The per capita income in Paris - Georgetown in 2022 was $35,294, which is upper middle income relative to Idaho, and middle income relative to the rest of the US.
 This equates to an annual income of $141,176 for a family of four.
 However, Paris - Georgetown contains both very wealthy and poor people as well.